Belt and Ranking Systems

 - Hanshi C

-Karate Kids (Level II), Ages 9 - 15yrs old
+Karate Kids, Ages 7 - 15yrs old

 Students in this group upon graduating up into the Adult program, in doing so, will drop down one belt level, i.e. a jr green moving into the Adult Program will transition to a solid orange (adult) belt.
 (The only exception to this protocol is jr black belt*.)
 When a student moves up into an older level, the belt transition is free of charge.
 It is in kind of a way, the Dojo honoring their graduation up to an older group by giving them the appropriate belt for that level of entrance.

 *In the Karate By The Sea system of ranking, the minimum age for someone to be promoted to certified first degree black belt (Shodan) is 15/16 years old.
 In the event the student is under the age of 16 years, that student would be promoted to 1st Dan Junior Grade (J.G.), a black belt with a red centre stripe, after passing a appropriate test.
 It should be noted, that the test for 1st Dan J.G. does not include the two essays, conducting a Dojo class(s), and the physical test is of a lesser level and requirement.
-Upon reaching the age of 16 years (special dispensation can be to the age of 15), student at the discretion of the Chief Instructor would be tested for full (Adult) black belt, first degree/Shodan, KBTS certified, by completing the full process of two essays, conducting a Dojo class(es), and the physical test.
-Further,it is quite possible for a young student to reach 2nd Degree Junior Black Belt.
+Upon reaching the age of 16 years (special dispensation can be to the age of 15), student at the discretion of the Chief Instructor would be tested for full (Adult) black belt, first degree/Shodan, KBTS certified, by completing the full process of two essays and the physical test.
+Further, it is quite possible for a young student to reach 2nd Degree Junior Black Belt.
 In that case upon reaching 16yrs, they would as in previous example, test for full (Adult) black belt, first degree/Shodan, KBTS certified.
 It is very unlikely that there would ever be a 3rd Dan JG Black Belt.

-Adult Shorin Kenpo Karate, 16yrs and up
+Adult Shorin Kenpo Karate, 13yrs and up

 Sempai Level